smarthausleben/ioBroker.wamo/README.md

 * (smarthausleben) CHG: State `SMF` - Self learning minimum flow can now be changed by user
 * (smarthausleben) CHG: State `SOF` - Self learning offset flow can now be changed by user
 * (smarthausleben) ADD: Device Control State `UPG` set to true initiates **_Firmware upgrase_** (only if new firmware is available)
+* (smarthausleben) ADD: Warn message in log if a new firmware for SafeTech Connect device is available

 ### 0.3.0 (2023-04-04) - ***Jam Protection*** release
 * (smarthausleben) ADD: [Main valve jam protection] New State JPR for Jam protection running